aestovall/OHM/README.md

   ### [1] "Trunk tree biomass estimate is 249 kg"
   ### [1] "Branch tree biomass estimate is 93 kg"

-From this wee can see that the total tree-level biomass estimate using OHM had ~18% error or overpredicted by around 52 kg.
+From this we can see that the total tree-level biomass estimate using OHM had ~18% error or overpredicted by around 52 kg.
 In our study we found the TLS-based biomass estimates had an RMSE of ~19% across all species, ranging from 13-24%, depending on species.

 If you have destructive data and TLS data for coniferous trees give OHM a try and let us know your results!